KarelZe/edu/advanced-machine-learning/01_self_test.md

 * F: _How should_ $$\lambda$$ _be selected for **ridge regression** / **LASSO**?_
   * Cross-validation provides a simple way to tackle this problem.
 We choose grid of $$\lambda$$ values, and compute the cross-validation error rate for each value of $$\lambda$$.
 We then select the tuning parameter value for which the cross-validation error is smallest and fit the model on all available observations.
 * F:  _Should inputs be scaled for **ridge regression?** If so, how?_
   * The ridge solutions are not equivariant under scaling the inputs.
-That means regression coefficients can change substantially when multiplying a given predictor with a constant $$c$$, and so one normally standardi**zes** the inputs before solving.
+That means regression coefficients can change substantially when multiplying a given predictor with a constant $$c$$, and so one normally standardizes the inputs before solving.
 One might use the following formula:
   * $$\bar{x}_{i j}=\frac{x_{i j}}{\sqrt{\frac{1}{n} \sum_{i=1}^{n}\left(x_{i j}-\bar{x}_{j}\right)^{2}}}$$
 * F: Should inputs be scaled for Lasso?
   * TODO: yes: [https://stats.stackexchange.com/questions/86434/is-standardisation-before-lasso-really-necessary](https://stats.stackexchange.com/questions/86434/is-standardisation-before-lasso-really-necessary)